DSCmatter/twitterbot/README.md

 PS- There are many limiations to having free access since it does this much only as of 2024

 --> You can only use "Twitterbot.py" as of now

+prerequisites:
+Must have installed tweepy
+-->You can do this by simply opening your cmd and type, pip install tweepy Make sure you have installed the latest version